How To Look At A House

-An AFCI or CAFCI circuit breaker should last 30 years or more.
+An AFCI or CAFCI circuit breaker should last 30 to 40 years, with an average of 35 years.
 The only exception to this average lifespan is AFCI (Arc Fault Circuit Interrupter) breakers that were manufactured previous to 2008, when they were superseded by the code requirement for new CAFCI (Combination Arc Fault Circuit Interrupter) breaker.
 Our experience is the that older-style AFCI breaker had about a 12% failure rate, when tested with the test button, at less than 10 years.
 Not sure why.
 The Eaton CAFCI breaker shown above had already replaced one of the original AFCI breakers in the panel of a 2006 home when we inspected in it in 2015.

 Because a breaker is a mechanical device, a humid outdoor location or the corrosive atmosphere of a room where pool chemicals are stored, for example, will shorten the lifespan.
 And, conversely, an indoor and dry location with only modest temperature variations will extend it.
 Also, frequent tripping due to repeated overcurrent or arc fault events will hasten failure.